shir3bar/SiftingTheHaystack/README.md

 The official PyTorch implementation of the paper [**"Sifting through the haystack - efficiently finding rare animal behaviors in large-scale dataset"**]().

+Note this repo is an application and adaptation of the [original STG-NF repo](https://github.com/orhir/STG-NF) to cool animal behavior datasets.

 ## Getting Started